Skip to main

 Originally listing only Kentucky treatment facilities, the FindHelpNow treatment locator has expanded to a national platform.
 The KIPRC team is partnering with other states and jurisdictions and sharing existing software and/or offering technical assistance in areas such as partnership participation, marketing and development, and onboarding.

-FindHelpNow and its website FindHelpNow.org, a near-real-time substance use disorder treatment locator, were created by the University of Kentucky’s College of Public Health’s Kentucky Injury Prevention and Research Center, a bona fide agent for the Kentucky Department for Public Health, in partnership with the Kentucky Office of Drug Control Policy, the Kentucky Department for Behavioral Health, Developmental and Intellectual Disabilities, and the KY HELP Statewide Call Center.
+FindHelpNow and its website FindHelpNow.org, a locator of substance use disorder treatment facilities, recovery houses, and mental health professionals with availability, were created by the University of Kentucky College of Public Health’s Kentucky Injury Prevention and Research Center, a bona fide agent for the Kentucky Department for Public Health, in partnership with the Kentucky Office of Drug Control Policy, the Kentucky Department for Behavioral Health, Developmental and Intellectual Disabilities, and the KY HELP Statewide Call Center.

 • Kentucky Perinatal Quality Collaborative (KyPQC)